Non-Disclosure and Non-Compete Agreement

 1. Are NDAs binding and enforceable?
 Does entering into a Non-disclosure cum non-compete agreement affect the enforceability?

 NDA is a valid agreement under the Indian Contract Act 1872.
-There have been various cases where both the Supreme Court as well High Courts have issued injunctions to prevent disclosure of information covered under the agreement.
+There have been various cases where both the Supreme Court as well High Courts have issued injunctions to prevent the disclosure of information covered under the agreement.
 However, the validity of the non-compete clause is determined after considering the circumstances.
 The courts are inclined to hold such agreements binding for their duration however, post-termination enforceability would depend on a case to cases basis.

 2. What kind of information can be protected under an NDA?